 Cultured Kids has a personal relationship with our Project Partners.
-In order to participate in this program they have agreed to provide a representative from their community to serve as a consultant for our Ambassadors.
+In order to participate in this program they have agreed to provide a representative from their community to serve as a liaison for our Ambassadors.
 Each class will be provided contact information for the Project Partner they are working for.
 If possible they will be present to introduce the project and to be presented the defined solution.

 While communication with our project partners in developing regions is sometimes difficult due to lack of internet access, electricity, poor connection, different accents, or different word choices, this will challenge students intercultural communication skills.
 We believe these challenges will put students in a better position to succeed in their future working environment.

 Resources for Prolonged Research